cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/deploy/edu-it-admins-migration-guide.md

 To finalize the migration and guarantee that users are accessing the correct version of OneNote, IT admins must uninstall the OneNote for Windows 10 app.
 If the app isn't removed, users could accidentally revert to the old version, leading to confusion and potential data sync problems.

-You can use the following PowerShell function to uninstall OneNote for Windows 10 (UWP):
+You can customize this sample PowerShell function to uninstall OneNote for Windows 10 (UWP):

 ```powershell
 function uninstallUWP {